MoosaMuhyUdDin/BookMark-Manager/README.md

 # BookMark-Manager
 Only HTML
 Using:
-    Headings tags
+    1. Headings tags:
         *For headings
-    paragraph tags
+    2. paragraph tags:
-        *For Moving to New line
+        *For Moving to a New line
-    Anker tags (with target attributes)
+    3. Anker tags (with target attributes):
         *For link to Website (for open in new Window)